city

 Table of Contents

-Before You Start: How to Dust Limestone Fireplace
+Before You Start: How to Dust a Limestone Fireplace

 Before you delve right into a thorough cleaning of your custom limestone fireplace, you might want to start with dusting.
 Cleaning a limestone fireplace by starting with dusting helps to reduce your work when the “real” cleaning begins.